emhedlin/bim_2020/README.md

 ### October 7

-Ignoring differences in unoccupied territories (there are lots) between data sheets and the report.
+* Ignoring differences in unoccupied territories (there are lots) between data sheets and the report.
 The report incorporates PDA = 3, whereas the datasheets don't.
+* calculated distance to nearest occupied neighbour data